Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Background and Motivation

 \subsection{Prior Surveys and Reviews}

-The focus of our study is particularly on AUI in the chronic disease domain.
-This section reviews related secondary research, which includes SLR, systematic mapping and surveys, investigating the application of AUI.
-The scope and level of detail analysed in these studies of AUI vary.
-Prior to our work, there have been four existing SLR papers that discuss literature in a variety of areas related to AUI \cite{Aranha2021, Goncalves2019, Palomares-Pecho2021, Robinson2020}.
-Gonçalves et al. \cite{Goncalves2019} presented a SLR of \textbf{intelligent user interfaces (IUIs)} in software systems based on the \textbf{internet of things (IoT)} or devoted to smart cities.
-However, the review is limited to discussing preliminary results and they did not publish the full paper.
-Two SLRs focused on a particular adaptation dimension, \emph{emotional state}, which is limited to discussing one factor that affects adaptive interface change behaviour \cite{Aranha2021, Robinson2020}.
-In \cite{Palomares-Pecho2021}, the authors provided a thorough assessment of the literature on end-user adaptable technologies supporting rehabilitation.
-However, the authors emphasise the rehabilitation domain and most of the examined applications are customised by the therapists, without taking into account the role of patients.
+The focus of our study is on the use of AUIs within the domain of chronic diseases.
+This section reviews related secondary research, which includes SLRs, systematic mapping reviews and surveys, that explore the utilisation of AUI.
+Notably, the extent and depth of analysis of AUIs within these studies exhibit variability.
+Prior to our work, there have been four existing SLR papers that discuss literature in a variety of areas related to AUI \citep{Aranha2021, Goncalves2019, Palomares-Pecho2021, Robinson2020}. \cite{Goncalves2019} conducted a SLR that explored intelligent UIs within software systems related to the \textit{Internet of Things} and smart cities.
+However, that SLR is limited to discussing preliminary results and to date, the full paper with the final conclusions remains unpublished.
+Additionally, two other SLRs focused on one particular adaptation dimension, \emph{emotional state}, and its influence on the behaviour of UI \citep{Aranha2021, Robinson2020}.
+Another SLR by \cite{Palomares-Pecho2021} conducted a comprehensive examination of the literature on end-user adaptable technologies supporting rehabilitation.
+This is limited as it is primarily centred on applications customised by therapists, with minimal consideration for the role of patients.